Probate Loans Against an Estate

 The assets from an estate cannot be distributed to heirs until after the probate process is completed.
 Probate can last anywhere from 6 months to 3 years.
 During this lengthy process, heirs may find themselves in a situation in which they need to borrow against the estate property and receive an inheritance advance.
-Probate loans or inheritance loans allow an heir to borrow against property in their inheritance until the probate can be settled.
+Probate loans allow an heir to borrow against real estate within their inheritance until the probate can be settled.

-During the probate process, the heirs may need funds to take care of numerous financial obligations related to the estate such as paying for funeral costs, legal expenses, settling debts or claims on the estate, making repairs to properties or buying out or paying off other heirs.
-An estate loan with a hard money lender allows the heir to quickly receive funds borrowed against property from the estate and satisfy various immediate obligations of the estate.
+During the probate process, the heirs may need funds to take care of numerous financial obligations related to the estate such as paying for funeral costs, legal expenses, making mortgage payments, paying property taxes, settling debts or claims on the estate, making repairs to properties or buying out or paying off other heirs.
+An estate loan allows the heir to quickly borrow against real estate within the estate and receive funds to satisfy various immediate obligations of the estate.

-A trust can take out a short-term hard money trust loan against a property with the loan proceeds going towards satisfying one of the heir’s interest and the property can subsequently be deeded to the other heir.
+Trust loans allow for taking out a short-term loan against a property with the loan proceeds going towards satisfying one of the heir’s interest.
+Then the property can subsequently be deeded to the other heir who wishes to maintain ownership of the real estate.
 There may be favorable tax and property tax benefits when property passes from a parent to a child so a tax professional or attorney should be consulted.

 If a trust distributes to two children (trust beneficiaries) and then one of the children acquires the other 50% ownership from the sibling, the property can be reassessed (at least to the 50% interest being acquired) since the transfer from one sibling to another is not exempt.
 However, if a trust loan is made to the trust and one sibling receives cash while the other sibling receives the property (100%) from the parent’s trust, then the transfer should be seen as exempt (transfer from parent to child).